Fake-News-Project/Fake-News-Project/README.md

 ## Building Dataset
-Our final dataset contains 1473 articles from both reliable and unreliable sources.
+Our final dataset (**_balanced_data.csv_** under data directory) contains 1473 articles from reliable sources and 1473 from unreliable sources.
+Items from reliable sources have attribute _authenticity_ as 0, while entities from ureliable sources have _authenticity_ of 1.

 #### 1. Collect Data
 Our data collection scripts: